uwcartlab/webmapping/Chapter3/readme.md

 Chapter 3: Scripting and Debugging
 =================================

-Congratulations on your first successful chapter of Web Cartography and Visualization!
+Congratulations on your first successful chapter of Web Mapping!
 You now have created your first Github repo (Activity 1) and completed foundational tutorials for developing on the Open Web (Activity 2).
 Chapter 3 includes four lab lessons and ends with Activity 3, a debugging exercise to test your knowledge on JavaScript.

 *   In Lesson 1, we review the Document Object Model (DOM) and the ways that browsers interpret content on the web.
 *   In Lesson 2, we review JavaScript basics, including syntax rules for variables, functions, and the flow of execution.
 Lessons 1 and 2 are largely review from the Codecademy tutorials.